-Yes, however, unless the firm has appointed a trust account oversight officer (TAOO) pursuant to Rule 1.15-4 (see below), all managing lawyers in the firm may be professionally responsible for violations of the trust accounting rules that result from failure to have in effect measures giving reasonable assurance that the rules will be followed.
-See Rule 5.1.
+Yes, however, all managing lawyers in the firm may be professionally responsible for violations of the trust accounting rules that result from failure to have in effect measures giving reasonable assurance that the rules will be followed.
+Rule 5.1.